Kwaito: Criticism

-Despite what it has brought to the country, kwaito faces critics.
+Kwaito has received criticism.
 The kwaito music industry is viewed as male-dominated, especially in management.
 There are few successful female artists.
-Lebo Mathosa, who was one of kwaito’s most famous female artists and a member of Boom Shaka, noted that it is "difficult because every producer that you meet in our country is male there isn’t even one female producer that you could say ok I like that record that is produced by so and so."
+Lebo Mathosa, who was one of kwaito's most famous female artists and a member of Boom Shaka, noted that it is "difficult because every producer that you meet in our country is male there isn't even one female producer that you could say ok I like that record that is produced by so and so."
 Others accuse kwaito as being talentless, commercialized and mass-produced, consisting of sexually-driven lyrics and dances.

 Being male-dominated, kwaito tends to misrepresent women in their lyrics by referencing the body and sexual images.
-On the other hand, some kwaito groups like Trompies are using the image of the woman to make a social and political statement.
+Some kwaito groups like Trompies are using the image of the woman to make a social and political statement.
 In one of their music videos, there is a beauty contest and the women that win and get all the male attention are all on the heavier side.
-The group is trying to say that today’s perception and definition of beauty does not have to adhere to other cultures' societal standards.
+The group is trying to say that today's perception and definition of beauty does not have to adhere to other cultures' societal standards.
 Furthermore, more women are entering the kwaito music scene like artist Lesego Bile.
 She has claimed she enjoys the challenge of entered a male dominated music genre and uses her struggles from her past to help her stay true.
 She refuses to never exploit her body and dance sexually to please the crowd, like other female artists.
 She plans on making a strong statement for female artists, while commenting on social issues.